Geologiska föreningen

 Geologiska föreningen is a scientific learned society founded in Sweden in 1871.
 The society was formerly known as Geologiska föreningen i Stockholm.

 Publications

-The society publishes GFF (formerly Geologiska Föreningens Förhandlingar), a peer-reviewed academic journal which focused on the geology, paleontology, and petrology of Baltoscandia and Northern Europe in general.
+The society publishes GFF (formerly Geologiska Föreningen i Stockholm Förhandlingar), a peer-reviewed academic journal which focused on the geology, paleontology, and petrology of Baltoscandia and Northern Europe in general.
 It also published the quarterly magazine Geologisk Forum.